immcantation/immcantation/docs/10X_walkthrough.rst

 Overview
 -------------------------------------------------------------------------------------------

-This tutorial is simple walkthrough for defining B cell clonal families and building B cell lineage trees using 10X BCR sequencing data.
+This tutorial is basic walkthrough for defining B cell clonal families and building B cell lineage trees using 10X BCR sequencing data.
 It is intended for users without prior experience with Immcantation.
 If you are familiar with Immcantation, `this page <https://changeo.readthedocs.io/en/stable/examples/10x.html>`__ may be more useful.
 Knowledge of basic command line usage is assumed.
 This tutorial will only scratch the surface of these areas.
 Please check out the documentation sites for the functions detailed in this tutorial before using them on your own data.
 For simplicity, this tutorial will use the `Immcantation Docker image <https://immcantation.readthedocs.io/en/stable/docker/intro.html>`__ which contains all necessary software.
 It is also possible to install the programs used separately, see `pRESTO <http://presto.readthedocs.io>`__, `Change-O <http://changeo.readthedocs.io>`__, and `Alakazam <http://alakazam.readthedocs.io>`__.